-How to know if the WG111 card has received a valid IP address
+How to know if the WGM511 card has received a valid IP address

-The WG111 must receive an IP address from a wireless router or wireless access point.
-The easiest way is check the IP address is to open up the WG111 utility program and view the IP address in the About page.
+The easiest way is find out if the WGM511card has received a valid IP address from the Wireless Router/AP is to open up the WGM511 utility program and check the IP address in the About page.

-How to use Windows XP's own Wireless Configuration Utility
+How to use XP's own Wireless configuration utility

-The NETGEAR WG111 software is designed so that the user will be asked to choose one of the utility programs during initial software installation.
-Be sure the WG111 is connected to the PC and follow these instructions to change your selection.
+The NETGEAR WGM511 software is designed so that the user will be asked to choose one of the utility programs during initial software installation.
+Be sure the WGM511 is connected to the PC and follow these instructions to change your selection.

 - 1. Go to Control Panel and select Network Connections. - 2.
 Right click on the connection and select Properties. - 3.
 Click the Wireless Networks tab. - 4.
-Select or clear the WG111 "Use Windows to configure my wireless network settings" check box.
+Select or clear the WGM511 "Use Windows to configure my wireless network settings" check box.